wowinter13/wowinter13/README.md

   I’m a Software Engineer who’s worked on various cool B2B products.
 Previously, I contributed to startups like Shypple and Tablecheck.
 </p>

+Currenly developing:
+- [`OpenCryptoList.xyz`](https://opencryptolist.xyz) – to help new developers interested in the blockchain industry make their first contributions to blockchain-related projects.
+- [`getIDL.xyz`](https://getidl.xyz) – to get IDL info from closed-source Solana programs (an AI-based reverse engineering tool)

 <p align="left">
   Some technologies I enjoy working with include <strong>Ruby/Rails</strong>, <strong>Golang</strong>, and <strong>Rust</strong> <i>(of course, this list could be infinite)</i>.
 I’m a big fan of open-source software and always open to ideas and offers in that space.
-My libraries have been downloaded over 230k times, and I’m proud of that (though I suspect many of those downloads were from bots and crawlers).
+My libraries have been downloaded over 240k times, and I’m proud of that (though I suspect many of those downloads were from bots and crawlers).
 </p>

 My OSS work revolves around building utility-focused libraries and tools: